• Skip to primary navigation

 Scabies

-What is it?
-Scabies is a highly contagious skin condition
+What is it? highly contagious skin condition

 Causes: microscopic mites spreads rapidly through close physical contact, making outbreaks common in crowded environments such as families, childcare groups, schools, nursing homes.